Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Conclusion

 There are several benefits to this probability-optimization formulation of Aristotle's logic.
 First, the inference uses quite ordinary mathematical methods: symbolic probability inference (which is essentially arithmetic with polynomial expressions) and linear programming.
-It is straightforward to write computer programs to automate these calculations.
-Second, the results of probability-optimization analysis not only reproduce the known modes of Aristotelian syllogism; they also add new results.
+It is straightforward to write computer programs to automate these calculations (as the author has done to generate the result which are reported above).
+Second, the results of probability-optimization analysis not only reproduce the known modes of Aristotelian syllogism; they also add new deductive results.
 The analysis clarifies the role of existential import in certain patterns of syllogism (such as the incorrect modes aai-3, eao-3, aai-4, and eao-4).
 The analysis adds new appreciation for `complementary' syllogisms: deduced consequences in which the subject is held to be false instead of true.
-For example, there is no valid \emph{classical} syllogism from a \rname{Particular-affirmative} major premise and a \rname{Universal-negative} minor premise (whether material or existential) in any figure.
+For example, it happens that there is no valid \emph{classical} syllogism from a \rname{Particular-affirmative} major premise (code $i$) and a \rname{Universal-negative} minor premise (whether \rname{material} or \rname{existential}, code $e$ or $\acute{e}$) in any figure.
 But in every figure this combination of premise types leads to a valid \emph{complementary} syllogism: the major term $A$ must have the \rname{Particular-affirmative} relation to the negation $\overline{C}$ of the minor term (the shared deduction $Ai\overline{C}$ says that `$A$ belongs to some non-$C$').